aldesantis/alessandro.codes/src/content/About this space.md

 ## Want to chat?

-If you get excited about any of the stuff you find here and would like to talk about it, feel free to drop me a line at [hello@alessandro.codes](mailto:hello@alessandro.codes).
+If you get excited about any of the stuff you find here and would like to talk about it, feel free to drop me a line at [[mailto:hello@alessandro.codes|hello@alessandro.codes]].
 Have fun!